NannCai/librigidbodytracker/README.md

 The new poses are estimated using the iterative closest point algorithm (ICP) frame-by-frame.

 The library is used in the Crazyswarm project.

+## Building

+See `cmake.yml` workflow for a detailed list of instructions on how to build on Ubuntu.